August 8, 2025

 These rewards pay for themselves.
 Work accidents are sad and (most of the time) avoidable—not to mention expensive.
 Proactively rewarding safe behavior will help you create a culture of security and prevent mistakes.

-You could also consider rewarding employees that follow cybersecurity best practices.
+You could also consider rewarding employees who follow cybersecurity best practices.
 This is especially important if you have a sizable work-from-home workforce that faces the threat of phishing and hacking rather than physical harm.

 4. Prioritize Health With Employee Wellness Incentives